Toblerity/Fiona/docs/manual.rst

   >>> from_epsg(3857)
   {'init': 'epsg:3857', 'no_defs': True}

+..
+No validation:: Both :py:func:`~fiona.crs.from_epsg` and
+   :py:func:`~fiona.crs.from_string` simply restructure data, they do not ensure that the resulting mapping is a pre-defined or otherwise valid CRS in any way.

 The number of records in the collection's file can be obtained via Python's built in :py:func:`len` function.